-This morning I woke up in a mood that bled intransigence.
-Sitting Myself down, I declared in a terse, zero budge-circumference tone: ‘We are going to have a tête-à-tête’.
+It’s five in the AM.
+I wake up in a mood that bleeds intransigence.
+Sitting Myself down, I declare in a terse, zero budge-circumference tone: ‘We are going to have a tête-à-tête’.

-Now, a tête-à-tête between me and Myself is usually an enervating exercise where my mind doubles as a forensic lab.
-The process is akin to a root canal sans anesthesia.
-It means some unrelenting questions, some unpleasant exchanges followed by uneasy realizations…. and a grand finale, called Catharsis.
+Now, a tête-à-tête between me and Myself is a tedious exercise (think of a root canal sans anesthesia).
+My mind doubles as a forensic lab.
+Some unrelenting questions, unpleasant exchanges, and uneasy realizations are followed by a grand finale, called catharsis.

 ‘Tete-a-tete?
 About what ?’
 I find Myself asking.